adamkurth/reborn_dev/doc/source/installation.rst

 The above method is probably the best option, but you must remember to set your path every time you use bornagain.

-2) You can specify the location of bornagain directly in your python path.
+2) You can specify the location of bornagain directly in your python scripts.
 For example:

 .. code-block:: python